huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 ## Using a Diffusers model repository to configure single file loading

-Under the hood, `from_single_file` will try to determine a model repository to use to configure the components of the pipeline.
-You can also pass in a repository id to the `config` argument of the `from_single_file` method to explicitly set the repository to use.
+Under the hood, `from_single_file` will try to automatically determine a model repository to use to configure the components of a pipeline.
+You can also explicitly set the model repository to configure the pipeline with the `config` argument.

 ```python
 from diffusers import StableDiffusionXLPipeline